 8 Common Child Custody Questions & Answers

-Child custody is an emotional experience.
-It is also is a complicated area of the law, mainly because child custody laws vary from state to state.
-In this blog, we will cover some common questions people have about child custody, and below is an overview of those questions.
+The child custody process can be a complicated and emotional experience.
+It is also a complex area of the law, mainly because child custody laws vary from state to state.
+Even with these complications, several questions are commonly asked by current and future co-parents about child custody.

-If the court must step in and make custody decisions, the overriding consideration will always be what is in the child’s best interests.
-Some factors that the court considers:
+If the court must step in and make custody decisions, its overriding consideration will always be in the child’s best interest.
+Some questions that the court considers include:

 - Has one parent been the primary caretaker, or have the parents shared the responsibility?